Every Breath You Take: Legacy

-The song made a comeback as it was featured in the Snow Ball dance scene in Netflix series Stranger Things season 2 which Eleven and Mike Wheeler dances to.
-Every Breath You Take became popular with Generation Z and it appeared in videos on TikTok.
-The scene also won for MTV Movie Award for Best Musical Moment at the 2018 MTV Movie & TV Awards.
+The song made a comeback as it was featured in the Snow Ball dance scene in Netflix series Stranger Things season 2 in which Eleven and Mike Wheeler dance to "Every Breath You Take".
+The song became popular with Generation Z and it appeared in videos on TikTok.
+The scene also won for Best Musical Moment at the 2018 MTV Movie & TV Awards.

-In the same interview, Copeland said Summers should get songwriting credit for "Every Breath You Take."
-In October 2023, Summers revealed that despite contributing the guitar riff that "has become a kind of immortal guitar part that all guitar players have to learn", he is still pursuing a "contentious" battle with Sting over "Every Breath You Take" songwriting credits.
-He said that the song was originally "going in the trash until I played on it."
-He also hinted at a legal battle over the song's songwriting credits.
-"Watch the press; let's see what happens in the next year.
-That's all I can tell you."
-In August 2025, Copeland and Summers sued Sting and his publishing company Magnetic Publishing Limited for writing credits and lost royalties.
+The song was played during the last scene of the 2019 The Blacklist season 6 episode "Lady Luck", during which the protagonist Raymond Reddington, with his friend Dembe Zuma, visit a school which he has been donating to and listens to its choir singing it.
+The song can be understood as a metaphor for the overall control that Reddington exerts over Elizabeth Keen's life.

+The last episode of the first series of Spitting Image (1984) ends with a parody version of the song, titled "Every Bomb You Make".
+Sting recorded new lyrics for the song, which accompanied a video showing the Spitting Image puppets of world leaders and political figures of the day, with the figures matching the altered lyrics.